Jayavardhan56/HealthPal-Plus/README.md

 🤝 Contribution & Credits

 This project was built fully by hand using AWS EC2, custom VPC networking, RDS (Aurora), and PHP.

-You’re free to fork, modify, and improve it.
+You’re free to fork, modify, and improve it, drop your suggestions.

 Pull requests are welcome!